20 November 2017

 6th October 2017

 Established in 2007, Shaking the Movers events are forums on child rights, they are for youth by youth.
-A year ago the New Brunswick Child and Youth Advocates Office the Multicultural Association of Fredericton hosted the first Shaking the Mover event in eastern Canada.
+A year ago the New Brunswick Child and Youth Advocates Office and the Multicultural Association of Fredericton hosted the first Shaking the Mover event in eastern Canada.
 Last year’s success has resulted in a second event happening this November.
 This year’s theme is Children on the Move, a child’s right to special protection and help for youth refugees.
+This event is free for participants.

 How can you participate?
 See the Participation & Consent Form